An inspiring travel guide covering an epic 5 day Cairns itinerary with my recommendations for an epic Tropical North Queensland adventure.

 Check price & availability for your dates: Combined Skyrail & Scenic Rail Ticket

-The Skyrail is an epic canopy cable-car experience that takes you up and over the oldest rainforest on earth with a couple of great stops, including the megalithic Barron Falls, before arriving at Kuranda.
-It departs from Smithfield and if you book the combined ticket above, you’ll also get hotel pick-up and drop-off.
+The Skyrail is an epic canopy cable-car experience that takes you up and over the oldest rainforest on earth with great views of the overhead canopy.
+There are also a couple of great stops, including the megalithic Barron Falls, before arriving at Kuranda.
+It departs from Smithfield and if you book the combined ticket above, you'll also get hotel pick-up and drop-off.

 Once you arrive at Kuranda, there's a lot to do and see.
 Here are a few of my top recommendations: